exciteproject/EXannotator/README.md

 ...
 ```
 ### Sample File To Use
-Here you can find a sample file to test the annotator tool Tow : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)
+Here you can find some sample files to test the annotator tool Tow : [here](https://github.com/exciteproject/Annotator_tool/blob/master/TestFiles/anno2)